ikramerekabi/Lab-3----Secure-Programming/template.md

 	    return lock_fd; // Lock successful
 	}

-- Timeout Handling for User Confirmation
+- Timeout Handling for User Confirmation:

 The current system relies on a fixed 3-second timeout to confirm the user's intent.
 This patch modifies the logic to handle timeouts more effectively.
 If the user fails to respond within the specified time, the operation is aborted automatically.

 The modified wait_confirmation function can be modified as follows to ensure that the program exits if the user does not confirm within the designated timeout period: